bringyourownideas/laravel-backblaze/readme.md

 The code is based on [Paul Olthof](https://github.com/hpolthof)s [unmaintained repo](https://github.com/hpolthof/laravel-backblaze) and addresses mostly bugs at this point.

-## Use B2 via S3
+## Use B2 via S3 instead!

-As B2 has an S3-compatiable interface it's recommended to use this instead.
+As B2 has an S3-compatible interface it's recommended to use this instead.
 See https://github.com/bringyourownideas/laravel-backblaze/issues/6#issuecomment-769718518 for more details.
 It's unlikely this package will be maintained further and migrating is recommended.

 ## Step by Step Guide